-Related Part Benefits NZIB
+Related Party Benefits NZIB

-As shown in the structure diagram in Section 2 - What the Booster Innovation Fund invests in? the Fund owns units in NZIB, which is a partnership between Booster Financial Services Limited (BFSL), Victoria Link Limited (Wellington UniVentures), Otago Innovation Limited (OIL), the Fund and other Booster Managed Funds.
+As shown in the structure diagram in Section 2 - What the Booster Innovation Fund invests in? the Fund owns units in NZIB, which is a partnership between Booster Financial Services Limited (BFSL), Victoria Link Limited (Wellington UniVentures) and Otago Innovation Limited (OIL).
 Due to BFSL being a shareholder of the general partner and a limited partner of NZIB (and who had invested through NZIB in conjunction with a number of Booster Managed Funds prior to the Fund's establishment), we consider NZIB to be a related party.
-Also, as both Wellington UniVentures and BFSL are shareholders of the general partner and are limited partners of NZIB, and because we share a common director with Wellington UniVentures, we consider Wellington UniVentures to be a related party.
+Also, as both Wellington UniVentures and BFSL are shareholders of the general partner and are limited partners of NZIB, we consider Wellington UniVentures to be a related party.